-NAC is accepted worldwide as the standard of care for treating acetaminophen overdose, which is well-documented and is supported by a 2005 article in volume 17 of Current Opinion in Pediatrics.
+NAC is accepted worldwide as the standard of care for treating acetaminophen overdose.
 Until our 2004 launch of Acetadote, the only FDA-approved form of NAC available in the U.S. was an oral preparation.
 Medical literature suggests that, for a number of patients, IV treatment is the only reasonable route of administration due to nausea and vomiting associated with the administration of oral NAC for acetaminophen overdose.
 Sales of Acetadote have increased consistently since we launched the product in June 2004.
 According to Wolters Kluwer Health SourceTM Pharmaceutical Audit Suite, Acetadote sales to hospitals grew 43% from 2005 to 2006.
 Total sales to hospitals in 2006 were \$12.8 million.
 We believe that we can continue to expand market share, and that our Acetadote sales and marketing platform should help facilitate the anticipated launch of Amelior.